Halfway there: Suns beat Bucks for 2-0 lead in NBA Finals

 It adds up to the Bucks having to overcome a 2-0 deficit for the second time this postseason.
 They did it against the Brooklyn Nets in the Eastern Conference semifinals, but had some help when first James Harden and then Kyrie Irving were injured.

-Now they are facing a Suns team loaded with weapons all over the lineup, and showed off all of them in the prettiest play of this series.
+Now they are facing a Suns team loaded with weapons all over the lineup, and showed off all of them in their highlight play.

 The Bucks could only dream of having that many guys involved.
 Antetokounmpo’s 15 field goals were more than twice as many as any other Milwaukee player.